sauce-archives/help/docs/guides/tutorials-appium/appium-cross-platform-automation.md

 }
 {% endhighlight %}

-Make sure to use the latest version of our [Appium Java API]("/docs/tools/appium/appium-api/").
+Make sure to use the latest version of our [Appium Java API](/docs/tools/appium/appium-api/).

 <h3 id="run">Run your test!</h3>
-After creating the project in the [PageObject](#page_object) way and writing your test methods, you just need to select "Build with parameters" from the menu and add the following environment variables if you use the [Simple setup](#simple_setup):
+After creating the project in the [PageObject](#page_object) way and writing your test methods, you just need to select "Build with parameters" from the menu and to add the following environment variables, if you use the [Simple setup](#simple_setup):

 + <strong>TESTOBJECT_API_KEY</strong> and it must be equal to "your TestObject api key".
 + <strong>PLATFORM</strong> and it must be equal to "ios" or to "android".